 Cook on the stove

-- Ensure that the meat has acclimatised to room temperature before frying.
-Remove it from the fridge at least an hour before cooking.
-Never fry the cold meat straight in hot oil, as it will cool down the oil and the bottom of the pan.
-This will cause too much meat juice to escape and makes the meat dry.
+- Prepare the Meat: Remove the meat from the fridge at least one hour before cooking to allow it to acclimatize to room temperature.
+This step is essential to ensure even cooking.
+Never fry cold meat directly in hot oil, as it will cool the oil and the bottom of the pan.
+This can cause excess meat juices to escape, potentially leading to dry meat.
+If needed, cut the meat into cubes about 2–3 cm in size for even cooking and easier handling.

-- If necessary, chop the meat into 2-3 cm big cubes.
-Peel the onions and roughly chop them.
-Peel and finely slice the garlic.
+- Prepare the vegetables: Peel the onions and roughly chop them.
+Peel and slice the garlic finely.

 Cook the German goulash in the slow cooker / crockpot